Imambaras of Lucknow: Yaad-e-Sakina "Remembering Sakina bint Husayn"

 This is a Mourning event organised on the 4th Sunday of the month of Muharram every year at Imambara Husainabad Mubarak (The Chota Imambara), Husainabad.
 During this grief-stricken event a temporary small scale replica of the "Qaid Khana" (Prison or Dungeon) is constructed with a small grave of Sakina bint Husayn inside this "Qaid Khana" to depict the Agony of Sakina bint Husayn.
 Thousands of mourners gather here to visit the "Qaid Khana" and to pay tribute to Sakina bint Husayn.
-This Sorrowful event was founded in the year 1990 by Late.
+This Sorrowful event was founded in 1990 by Late.
 Muhammad Sarfaraz Khan Sahab (Late.
 Banney Miya Sahab) of Beal Wala Tila, Muftiganj, Lucknow.
 The members of Anjuman-e-Gulzaar-e-Panjetan take active part in the organisation and management of this event.

 Rauza of Musa al-Kazim

 The original Rauza-e-Kazimain, Tomb (Shrine) of Musa al-Kazim and his Grand Son Muhammad al-Jawad is Situated in the city of Kazimain in Iraq.
 The tomb have two golden domes and four golden minarets.
 Lucknow have two Rauzas (Replicas) of Kazimain.